MaremagnumX/Flutter-widget-gallery/README.md

-# widgets_app
+# Flutter widget gallery

-A new Flutter project.
+This is an awesome gallery of the most popular and usefull widget of Flutter!